 We drove into the centre of Arapgir where we picked up two of Veysel’s work colleagues outside a bakery; the team of three were about to begin their evening shift collecting litter from large wheelie-bins.
 I stayed with the team for about half an hour, by which time we were close to the hotel.
 Because the men wanted a short break from work, we stopped for glasses of tea brought to us from a nearby tea house.
 It turned out that both Veysel’s colleagues were Alevis and all three had harsh things to say about the AKP and Sunni Muslims.
 If I understood what they were saying, the AKP was currently in control of Arapgir, but whether the party would still be in power following the general election was uncertain.
 Overhead, rumbles of thunder and flashes of fork and sheet lightning added drama to our conversation.

 What an amazing day it had been, although it was not quite finished.
-I said goodbye to Veysel and his colleagues, walked to the hotel and freshened up in my room, then went to the very centre of town, a roundabout with roads leading off in four or five different directions, and took photos of the bunting flapping against the rapidly darkening sky.
+I said goodbye to Veysel and his colleagues, walked to the hotel and freshened up in my room, then went to the very centre of town, a roundabout with roads leading off in four or five directions, and took photos of the bunting flapping against the rapidly darkening sky.
 I then met a young man who had a camera far superior to mine and, in his shop, he showed me some of the photos he had recently taken.
 We took photos of each other, then I walked a short distance further down the road, a road leading past a very large modern mosque in the mock-Ottoman style to the small bus station.
 I stopped at a small lokanta for koftes, salad and bread washed down with ayran.
 A woman not wearing a headscarf called in and ordered some food to take home.
 My meal over, I went almost next door for a large bowl of ice cream.
 Two children walked in and had small portions of ice cream at a nearby table.

 As I walked back to the hotel I was reminded that, when planning the trip in the UK, I had toyed with the idea of not visiting Arapgir because I had been once before and was not sure a second visit could be justified by what I would see.
 How wrong such an idea would have been.
 But my lack of sound judgement in relation to Arapgir convinced me that to go to Divrigi the following day was the right thing to do because, although I had also been there once before, it had been a very long time ago when me and my travelling companion had time to see only two major monuments, the Ulu Camii and the Hospital.

 But what of the wine that I consumed with great pleasure in my room as I wrote up notes about the day’s many delights and sometimes sobering encounters?
 It had a pale colour not unlike a rosé and a delicate bouquet with the faintest hint of mint.
-It tasted dry with some crisp acidity and reminded me of fino-style wines found in pasts of southern Spain such as Montilla.
+It tasted dry with some crisp acidity and reminded me of fino-style wines found in parts of southern Spain such as Montilla.
 Although not very sophisticated, it packed a punch!
-I drank the whole half litre with a growing sense of satisfaction, but I had no adverse effects the following morning.
-Being an organic wine, perhaps the detrimental after-effects really are much reduced!
+I drank the whole half litre with a growing sense of satisfaction, but had no adverse effects the following morning.
+Being an organic wine, perhaps the detrimental after-effects are much reduced!

 What a day.
-The monuments, the birds, the flowers, the wild herbs such as mint and oregano, the hospitality, and the nagging sense that I had found somewhere I could almost call home despite the language barriers.
+The monuments, the birds, the flowers, the wild herbs such as mint and oregano, the hospitality, and the nagging sense that I had found somewhere I could almost call home, despite the language barriers.
 My goodness: the wine was getting me quite emotional!
 Yes, the wine was dry like a good fino or amontillado from southern Spain.
-Perhaps it was even a bit like those amazing wines from Sanlucar de Barrameda (one of the strangest but most likeable of all Andalucian towns) with their salty smack.
+Perhaps it was even a bit like the amazing wines from Sanlucar de Barrameda (one of the strangest but most likeable of all Andalucian towns) with their salty smack.
 It might have passed muster in Jerez, the home of sherry, although in some ways it was more interesting than half the dry wines that derive from that source of intoxicating drink.
-And how different it was from the wine with which I had started the trip, a wine of dark ruby colour with a taste reminiscent of reds from some of Europe’s most reputable wine regions.
+But how different it was from the wine with which I had started the trip, a wine of dark ruby colour with a taste reminiscent of reds from some of Europe’s most reputable wine regions.

 P.S.
 Back home I found something on the internet referring to an Armenian cemetery in Arapgir, a cemetery with about thirty or so irregularly dispersed tombs.
 According to the article, a few hundred Armenians remained in Arapgir after world war one before most moved to Istanbul to improve their chances of economic well-being.
 Some survivors of the genocide migrated to Soviet Armenia and settled in Yerevan, the capital, where to this day a district has the name of Arabkir.
 Today, Arapgir has only two Armenians, brothers in their forties who spend their spare time caring for the cemetery.
 The cemetery has a small altar which is sometimes used for ritual purposes.